 As Amended September 4, 2007

 The purpose of the Pitney Bowes Inc. Executive Stock Ownership Policy (the "Policy") is to:

-Emphasise the link between Executives and the long-term interests of shareholders; and
+- Emphasize the link between Executives and the long term interests of shareholders; and

 Executives who are reporting officers under Section 16 of the Securities Exchange Act of 1934 (the "Covered Executives") are expected to accumulate shares of company stock toward target ownership levels that are based on a multiple of salary and a retention ratio for owned shares or shares acquired upon exercise vesting of stock options or owning restricted stock and/or restricted stock units.
 Ownership status for the Covered Executives will be reported to the Executive Compensation Committee on an annual basis.